Logius-standaarden/BOMOS-Verdieping/ch02_Tactiek_EN.md

 Some of these suggestions are more strategic in nature (e.g. transforming Floricode (for this standard) from a counter for technical solutions into an agency for information solutions, driven by parties in the horticulture chain).
 Others were very practical and concrete improvements, for example for a test environment (make checks in the test environment very specific, clearly indicate which tests have been undertaken and how the result of the test centre must be interpreted).
 All in all a valuable exercise.
 </aside>

-#### What do standardisation organisations themselves think of quality?
+#### What do Standardisation Organisations themselves think of Quality?

 A study among 37 management organisations for standards (including international standards such as XBRL, HR-XML, ACORD and HL7 and national standards such as SETU, StUF and Aquo) reveals that more than 90 percent of the consulted developers of standards believe that the quality of their standard can be improved (see the figures below).
 A very large majority also believes that improving the quality of their standards would contribute to better interoperability.